identifiers-org/cloud-libapi/README.md

 ## Metadata Service
-The following code snippet shows how to get an ainstance of the service wrapper for [identifiers.org](https://identifiers.org) _Metadata Service_, and submit metadata requests.
+The following code snippet shows how to get an instance of the service wrapper for [identifiers.org](https://identifiers.org) _Metadata Service_, and submit metadata requests.
 ```java
 import org.identifiers.cloud.libapi.services.ApiServicesFactory;